 The Out-of-School Time Network is focused on Creating Career-Ready and College-Ready Students and Developing a Culture of STEM.

-Schools offer a variety of Out-Of-School Time STEM experiences, such as FIRST Robotics and You Be The Chemist, as do community organizations including the Midland Hall of Ideas, the Delta College Planetarium in Bay City and the Mid-Michigan Children’s Museum in Saginaw.
+Schools offer a variety of Out-Of-School Time STEM experiences, such as FIRST Robotics and You Be The Chemist, as do community organizations including the Chippewa Nature Center, Mt.
+Pleasant Discovery Museum, Clare-Gladwin Sparks Program, the Delta College Planetarium in Bay City, the Mid-Michigan Children’s Museum in Saginaw and more.
 The Network has worked diligently to encourage collaboration across entities, build alignment of curriculum, provide professional development opportunities, and increase access for underserved populations.